July 20

 Review

-Refer to Lesson 63 Flip Chart.
-In our last lesson, a powerful king named Og attacked the Israelites.
+Refer to the Lesson 66 Flip Chart.
+In our last lesson, Joshua and his army attacked the city of Jericho.

 -